Australian insurance regulatory reforms take effect on 5 October 2021

 The product design and distribution obligation rules require the insurer to:

-- distribute the insurance product in a way that directs the product towards the target market only; and
+- Distribute the insurance product in a way that directs the product towards the target market only

 2. Deferred sales model for add-on insurance (ASIC Regulatory Guide 275)